Neuro-Symbolic Proof Generation for Scaling Systems Software Verification: Evaluation

 To evaluate how effectively our approach reduces manual effort in developing proof scripts, we adopt a standard metric: the coverage of the entire library that can be automatically generated~\cite{matichuk2015cost}.
 As summarized in Table~\ref{tab:line of proofs}, our method successfully proves theorems whose corresponding proofs account for 6,235 lines in the seL4 proof corpus, achieving 36.2\% coverage across all evaluated theorems.
 Under this metric, our approach yields more than a one-fold improvement over existing baseline methods.

-We further situate our method within an AI–human collaborative pipeline to evaluate its efficiency in reducing human effort.
-Specifically, for each theorem, we provide a portion of the ground-truth proof lines (simulating human expert-written proof) and ask our approach to complete the remaining steps.
-Figure~\ref{fig: completion curve} shows the proof completion rate curve w.r.t. the proportion of ground-truth proof.
+To evaluate how effectively our approach reduces manual proof effort, we simulate an AI--human collaborative workflow: for each theorem, we supply a prefix of the ground-truth proof (the first $\sigma$ fraction of expert-written lines) and ask our approach to complete the remaining steps.
+Figure~\ref{fig: completion curve} plots the proof completion rate as a function of the prefix ratio $\sigma$.

-As expected, supplying more expert-written proof lines enables our method to complete more theorems.
-Ultimately, including cases solved entirely automatically, our approach succeeds in automatically completing at least 10\% export effort for 86.0\% of the theorems.
-We then calculate the average effort saving (AES) of our approach:
+As the prefix grows, more theorems become completable.
+Including cases solved entirely automatically ($\sigma=0$), our approach saves at least 10\% of the expert proof effort for 86.0\% of the theorems.
+To summarize this curve with a single metric, we define the average effort saving $\eta$:

-where $(\sigma_1, \dots, \sigma_k)$ are the ratios of expert-written proof lines in ascending order, with the corresponding proof completion rates are $(p_1, \dots, p_k)$.
-Therefore, under this AI–human collaboration setting, the automated proof completion reduces human effort by an average of 71.1\%.
+where $(\sigma_1, \dots, \sigma_k)$ are the prefix ratios in ascending order, and $p_i$ is the fraction of theorems whose remaining proof can be completed automatically given a $\sigma_i$-prefix.
+This yields $\eta = 71.1\%$, meaning our approach reduces human proof effort by roughly two-thirds on average.

 We also record the time consumption of our framework as a reference; the average time to generate a successful proof is 139.1 minutes.
 However, it is worth noting that this average is skewed upward by a small number of theorems that take extremely long to prove.
 In our experiment, we find that 58.4\% of the theorems are proved within 10 minutes, 73.4\% within 30 minutes, and 80.8\% within 2 hours.
-Therefore, the majority of proofs are obtained within a relatively short time horizon, indicating that our framework is generally highly efficient despite a few outliers with long proof times.
+Therefore, the majority of proofs are obtained within minutes to tens of minutes---substantially faster than manual proof development, which often requires hours to days per theorem for complex system properties.